-Risks Relating to Conflicts of Interest
+Risks Relating to Conflicts of Interest and Our Trading Activities

-- Our Business Activities May Create Conflicts of Interest We and our affiliates expect to engage in trading activities related to the Reference Stock that are not for the account of holders of the Notes or on their behalf.
+• Our Business Activities May Create Conflicts of Interest - We and our affiliates expect to engage in trading activities related to the Reference Stock that are not for the account of holders of the Notes or on their behalf.
 These trading activities may present a conflict between the holders' interests in the Notes and the interests we and our affiliates will have in their proprietary accounts, in facilitating transactions, including options and other derivatives transactions, for their customers and in accounts under their management.
-These trading activities, if they influence the prices of the Reference Stock, could be adverse to the interests of the holders of the Notes.
+These trading activities, if they influence the share price of the Reference Stock, could be adverse to the interests of the holders of the Notes.
 We and one or more of our affiliates may, at present or in the future, engage in business with the Reference Stock Issuer, including making loans to or providing advisory services.
 These services could include investment banking and merger and acquisition advisory services.
 These activities may present a conflict between our or one or more of our affiliates' obligations and your interests as a holder of the Notes.
 Moreover, we and our affiliates may have published, and in the future expect to publish, research reports with respect to the Reference Stock.
 This research is modified from time to time without notice and may express opinions or provide recommendations that are inconsistent with purchasing or holding the Notes.
-Any of these activities by us or one or more of our affiliates may affect the price of the Reference Stock, and, therefore, the market value of the Notes. - You Must Rely on Your Own Evaluation of the Merits of an Investment Linked to the Reference Stock In the ordinary course of their business, our affiliates may have expressed views on expected movements in the Reference Stock, and may do so in the future.
-These views or reports may be communicated to our clients and clients of our affiliates.
-However, these views are subject to change from time to time.
-Moreover, other professionals who transact business in markets relating to the Reference Stock may at any time have significantly different views from those of our affiliates.
-For these reasons, you are encouraged to derive information concerning the Reference Stock from multiple sources, and you should not rely solely on views expressed by our affiliates.
+Any of these activities by us or one or more of our affiliates may affect the price of the Reference Stock, and, therefore, the market value of the Notes.